-If you are looking for interesting places in Michigan check out my Lost In Michigan book full of locations from around the Mitten State.
-Books are ON SALE this weekend and you can order yours HERE
+If you are looking for interesting places in Michigan to visit check out my Lost In Michigan book full of locations from around the Mitten State.
+Books are ON SALE on Amazon HERE

 I hope you will subscribe to email updates.
 Since Facebook prioritizes your friends a family they will not show you many of my posts, I promise I won’t email you a bunch of junk email, it’s only to notify you of a new post which will be two or three times a week.